mxagar/space_exploration/README.md

 Mikel Sagardia, 2023.
 No guarantees.

 If you find this repository useful and use it, please, cite the original source.
+This work is protected by the  GPL-3.0 license; see [`LICENSE.md`](LICENSE.md) for more information.